UglyToad/MakeMe/README.md

 + Dates - with or without time component.
 + Names - names which are are sometimes sort-of pronounceable, not just random combinations of letters.
 + Postal Codes - valid format UK postcodes, generic 5 digit postcodes for other countries and 6 digit postcodes for India.
-+ Numbers - Supports generation of pseudo-random Normal Distribution integers.
++ Numbers - supports generation of pseudo-random Normal Distribution integers.

-Plans to support the following:
+There are plans to support the following:

 + Emails
 + Addresses